Car accidents injuries vary as widely as the specific circumstances that cause them.

 Scrapes and lacerations can result from a head’s slamming into a steering wheel or window.
 These are called open-head injuries and are readily treated with antiseptics and/or stitches, in some cases.
 More troublesome, the sheer force of an automobile collision can create vast possibilities for blunt force trauma.
 These closed-head injuries can manifest as concussions or, in the worst cases, brain damage.

 Broken and fractured bones rank as the most common car accident injury.
 Fingers or wrists can break when bracing for impact.
 Legs, which have little room to move, can buckle and break upon impact.
-The sheer force of impact could even yield a broken back.
+The sheer force of the impact could even yield a broken back.
 The most common types of breaks in a car accident include:

 - Avulsion – breakage of a small bit of bone